-16.1 The following days are recognized as paid Statutory or Proclaimed Holidays:

-- (1) In New Brunswick: New Year's Day, Family Day, Good Friday, Victoria Day, Canada Day, New Brunswick Day, Labour Day, Truth and Reconciliation Day, Thanksgiving Day, Remembrance Day, Christmas Day and Boxing Day. - (2) In Prince Edward Island: New Year's Day, Islander Day, Good Friday, Victoria Day, Canada Day, Labour Day, Truth and Reconciliation Day, Thanksgiving Day, Remembrance Day, Christmas Day and Boxing Day. - (3) In Nova Scotia: New Year's Day, Nova Scotia Heritage Day, Good Friday, Victoria Day, Canada Day, Natal Day, Labour Day, Truth and Reconciliation Day, Thanksgiving Day, Remembrance Day, Christmas Day and Boxing Day. - (a) There shall be no substitution for Remembrance Day in the Province of Nova Scotia. - (b) When Remembrance Day falls on the Employee's normal day off, this day shall not be considered a paid day off. - (c) When Remembrance Day falls on the Employee's regular work day, the day off shall be paid for at the minimum daily call in accordance with section 12.3.
+- 16.1 The following days are recognized by this Agreement as Holidays: - (1) In New Brunswick: New Year's Day, Family Day, Good Friday, Victoria Day, Canada Day, New Brunswick Day, Labour Day, Truth and Reconciliation Day, Thanksgiving Day, Remembrance Day, Christmas Day and Boxing Day.
+When Truth and Reconciliation Day falls on the Employee's normal day off, this day shall not be considered a paid day off. - (2) In Prince Edward Island: New Year's Day, Islander Day, Good Friday, Victoria Day, Canada Day, Labour Day, Truth and Reconciliation Day, Thanksgiving Day, Remembrance Day, Christmas Day and Boxing Day.
+When Truth and Reconciliation Day falls on the Employee's normal day off, this day shall not be considered a paid day off.

-16.2 The minimum amount of time off for a Statutory or Proclaimed Holiday shall include the entire 24-hour period of the holiday.
-For Christmas Day and New Year's Day, the minimum amount of time off shall be 30 hours each day.

-16.3 When a Statutory or Proclaimed Holiday is not worked, all weekly Employees that work the five (5) scheduled work days before and the scheduled work day after the holiday will be paid the minimum daily call for the holiday, in accordance with section 12.3.
-Furthermore, when a Statutory or Proclaimed Holiday is not worked, all non-weekly/daily Employees that worked a minimum of five (5) days of the preceding fifteen (15) work days and the work day after the holiday will be paid the minimum daily call for the holiday, in accordance with section 12.3.
-This clause shall not supersede Provincial Labour Laws.
-For the purposes of calculating eligibility for holiday pay for weekly employees, sick days and bereavement days shall be considered days worked.
+- (3) In Nova Scotia: New Year's Day, Nova Scotia Heritage Day, Good Friday, Victoria Day, Canada Day, Natal Day, Labour Day, Truth and Reconciliation Day, Thanksgiving Day, Remembrance Day, Christmas Day and Boxing Day. - (a) There shall be no substitution for Remembrance Day in the Province of Nova Scotia. - (b) When Remembrance Day or Truth and Reconciliation Day falls on the Employee's normal day off, this day shall not be considered a paid day off. - (c) When Remembrance Day falls on the Employee's regular work day, the day off shall be paid for at the minimum daily call in accordance with Article 12.3. - 16.2 The minimum amount of time off for a Holiday recognized by this Agreement shall include the entire 24-hour period of the holiday.
+For Christmas Day and New Year's Day, the minimum amount of time off shall be 30 hours each day. - 16.3 When a Holiday recognized by this Agreement is not worked, all weekly Employees that work the five (5) scheduled work days before and the scheduled work day after the holiday will be paid the minimum daily call for the holiday, in accordance with Article 12.3.
+Furthermore, when a Holiday recognized by this Agreement is not worked, all non-weekly/daily Employees that worked a minimum of five (5) days of the preceding fifteen (15) work days and the work day after the holiday will be paid the minimum daily call for the holiday, in accordance with Article 12.3.
+This clause shall not supersede any applicable Provincial Labour Laws.
+For the purposes of calculating eligibility for Holiday pay for weekly employees, sick days and bereavement days shall be considered days worked.